Urethral bulking injections: Contraindications

-A woman may not be a good candidate for the procedure.
-Contraindications for this treatment are having a current urinary tract infection, having difficulty emptying the bladder, having a urethral stricture, having a urethral obstruction or having fragile or sensitive tissue where the injections are to be placed.
-In some women, cancer treatments may have created changes in the urethra, bladder and sphincter muscles which would prevent the success of the treatment.
+A particular woman may not be a good candidate for the procedure.
+Contraindications for this treatment are having a current urinary tract infection, having difficulty emptying the bladder, having a urethral stricture, having a urethral obstruction, or having fragile or sensitive tissue where the injections are to be placed.
+In some women, cancer treatments may have created changes in the urethra, bladder and sphincter muscles which prevent the success of the treatment.